Now Reading

 Root Chakra (Muladhara)

-The root chakra, also known as the Muladhara Chakra, is located at the base of your spine, near the perineum, and is associated with the color red.
+The root chakra, also known as the Muladhara Chakra, is located at the base of your spine, near the perineum, and is associated with red.
 It is the first chakra in the system and is considered the foundation of the entire chakra system.

 Open root chakra